webdev-steve01/clipboard-landing-page-master/README-template.md

 ### Useful resources

-- [Example resource 1](https://100l5.io/) - This helped me with box-shadows.
+- [site for my box shadows](https://100l5.io/) - This helped me with box-shadows.
 I really like how easy it was to use the site and i had time to worry about other things.

 ## Author